The 3 most magical rice terraces in Bali (& why you have to visit them)

 They are, as mentioned, the most famous rice terraces in Bali.

 Walking up and down the hill, those terraces are built upon, is an incredible experience.

 Those perfectly aligned terraces in a lush green are a must see while exploring the island of the Gods.

-It takes about 1 and a half hours to get there, centred right in the middle of Bali.
+It takes about 1 and a half hours to get there, centered right in the middle of Bali.

 The Jatiluwih Rice Terraces were definitely the most touristy ones we visited.

 But since this area is unbelievably huge, over 600 hectares of rice fields to be precise, it’s not that big of a deal while following one of the many routes through the terraces.

 We couldn’t believe our eyes when we arrived at Jatiluwih – all we saw where rice fields to the horizon.

 It’s even more impressive when you see the rice farmers plant and pick the rice.

 Tip: It’s possible to book a package which includes planting or harvest the rice yourself. ;)